vantahawk/Graph_Learning_Group6/README.md

 - Update function (U)
     - number of U layers:
     - hidden dimension of U:
-    - activation function of hidden U layers:
+    - activation function of hidden U layers: ReLU
 - Virtual Nodes (VN)
     - use virtual nodes: (Yes/No)
     - number of VN-MLP layers:
-    - activation function of VN- MLP layers:
+    - activation function of VN- MLP layers: ReLU
 - (Post-Pooling) MLP
     - number of MLP layers:
     - hidden dimension of MLP:
-    - activation function of hidden MLP layers:
+    - activation function of hidden MLP layers: ReLU

 ### Results for Ex.
 6

-Mean Absolute Error (rounded) on the ZINC datasets, for each scatter operation type:
+Mean Absolute Error (rounded) on the ZINC datasets, for each scatter aggregation type:

 | Scatter ↓ , Dataset → | Train | Val  | Test |
 | :-------------------- | :---  | :--- | :--- |